karmdhinaiya/karmdhinaiya/README.md

 - 👋 Hi, I’m @karmdhinaiya
 - 👀 I’m interested in Coding and Game dev.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to get job in good company
+- 💞️ I’m looking to get job in good company in future.
 - 📫 How to reach me [Gmail - karmdhinaiya@gmail.com]

 <!---